Corporate Supporters provide vital financial assistance towards projects that improve the lives of the animals in our care.

 In 2016 Whiskas UK made a wonderful donation of £5,000 to our Clacton Centre via their Feeding Brighter Futures scheme.
 This was put towards the build of two enrichment pens for the feline residents at Clacton.
 These are bigger pens that offer the cats a break from their rehoming unit every day, where they can enjoy extra space to play, exercise and explore.

-Earlier this year, we received a generous donation of £5,000 from Pedigree to replace the very old and battered kennel doors at our Berkshire Centre.
+In 2017, we received a generous donation of £5,000 from Pedigree to replace the very old and battered kennel doors at our Berkshire Centre.
 This is a very special centre, having been the first purpose-built rescue and rehoming facility for elderly pets in the UK.
 As it can often take longer to rehome older dogs, we designed this centre to have a few extra home comforts including rooms to mimic a home living room environment, complete with sofas, televisions and radios!
 Because of the way the rooms were designed, simple wooden doors were used to complete the living room look.
 However, time has taken its toll on these doors and over the years, residents have often mistaken them for chew toys!
-This incredible grant from Pedigree will allow us to install new, stronger doors that are more likely to stand the test of time.
+This incredible grant from Pedigree allowed us to install new, stronger doors that are more likely to stand the test of time.

 If you would be interested in becoming a corporate supporter of National Animal Welfare Trust, please call us on 020 8950 0177 (option 1) or email firstname.lastname@example.org.
 Alternatively, if you would like to offer your local centre support via a corporate volunteering day, please see our volunteering page.